darthrootbeer/imp-awards-scraper/README.md

 - Pages are processed in chronological order (newest to oldest)
 - Navigation follows the "older" links automatically
 - Example: `--latest --pages=10` processes ~374 posters across 10 pages

+### Key Command-Line Flags

+- `--latest` – Process the most recent additions page (use with `--pages` for deeper scans)
+- `--year YYYY` – Download all posters for a specific year
+- `--genre NAME` – Apply AND filtering for one or more genres
+- `--startfresh` – Clear downloads and disable duplicate detection for this run
+- `--email-digest` – Send an email digest of posters added since the last digest
+- `--digest-pages N` – Limit how deep the digest crawl goes (default: 5 pages)
+- `--digest-test` – Prefix digest email subjects with `[TEST]`

 ### Interactive Menu Mode